neogeodev/NeoMemCard2/README.md

 | U1      | 32kBytes parallel FRAM  | 877-FM28V020-SG      |
 | U2      | 74LVC2G04 dual inverter | 771-74LVC2G14GWQ100H |

+# Notes
+The 74LVC2G04 is in a small package, it may be challenging to solder.

+The 32kB FRAM chip can be replaced by older and maybe cheaper Ramtron 8kB FM16W08's, no need for the switch and pull-up resistor R1 in that case.

-R3's value can be changed to adjust LED brightness.
+R3's value can be changed to adjust the LED's brightness.

+Use electraical tape or a piece of adhesive vinyl sheet to cover the components.
+Not doing so may result in their tearing by the plastic ridges inside the console during insertion or removal of the card.